Bettinalisah/bettinalisah/README.md

 # Hi there, I'm BettinaLisah 👋

 🎯 **About Me:**
-I'm **Back-end Web Developer** specializing in Python with Django.
+I'm a **Back-end Web Developer** specializing in Python with Django.
 I love solving problems and building efficient, scalable web applications that make a difference.
 My journey in tech is fueled by curiosity and a constant desire to learn new things.

   🔒 **Private Project:**